-In Colorado, discrimination in the workplace because you are pregnant or nursing your baby is unlawful.
-Starting or expanding a family with the birth of a child can be the happiest moments on one’s life.
-Unfortunately, pregnancy discrimination by employers adds unnecessary stressors and can act to ruin an otherwise perfect time in a woman’s life.
-It is important for expectant and nursing mothers to know and understand their anti-discrimination rights.
+Discrimination in the workplace because you are pregnant or nursing your baby is unlawful.
+Starting or expanding a family with the birth of a child can be the happiest moments in one’s life.
+Unfortunately, pregnancy discrimination by employers adds unnecessary stressors and can act to ruin an otherwise exciting time in a woman’s life.
+It is important for expectant and nursing mothers to know and understand their civil rights.
 Title VII makes it unlawful for an employer to discriminate against any individual with respect to the compensation, terms, conditions, or privileges of employment on the basis of sex.
 In 1978, Congress expanded the definition of what constitutes discrimination “on the basis of sex” by amending Title VII to include the Pregnancy Discrimination Act (PDA), which prohibits employers from discriminating against employees “on the basis of pregnancy, childbirth, or related medical conditions.”
-Your employer may be required to provide temporary accommodations to you because of your pregnancy, including providing light duty, alternative assignments, short- and long-term disability leave or unpaid leave.
+Colorado law takes these protections one step further by requiring that your employer reasonably accommodate your pregnancy by, for instance, providing light duty, alternative assignments, short- and long-term disability leave, or unpaid leave.

-Pregnancy Discrimination in the Workplace
+Vindicate Your Rights Against Pregnancy Discrimination in the Workplace

-At Rathod | Mohamedbhai LLC, our team of trial attorneys understand the law associated with workplace discrimination based on pregnancy, childbirth and nursing.
+At Rathod | Mohamedbhai LLC, our team of trial attorneys understand the law associated with workplace discrimination based on pregnancy, childbirth, and nursing.
 Discrimination based on physical conditions associated with pregnancy may be protected by the Americans with Disabilities Act (ADA).
 It is unlawful to harass or single out a woman because of her pregnancy or childbirth.
 The PDA prohibits employers from discriminating against employees on the basis of medical conditions related to pregnancy that occur after the actual pregnancy.
 However, the PDA may not afford you protections when child-rearing choices interfere with requirements of the job.
-After thoroughly analyzing your situation, we will enforce your rights pursuant to local, state and federal laws against discrimination in the workplace.
+After thoroughly analyzing your situation, we will enforce your rights pursuant to local, state, and federal laws against discrimination in the workplace.

 Contact Our Colorado Pregnancy Discrimination Attorneys